Welcome to Robin Class!

-This week we have been exploring number bonds to 5 and beyond, using a ladybird template.
-We worked hard to find the different ways we could make 5 with the ladybird spots.
-We continue to practice our number formation and recognising numerals to 20.
+This week we have continued to explore number bonds to 10 and beyond, by using part part whole.
+We have been using cubes and 10 frames to show our findings when counting objects.
+We continue to practice ordering and recognising numerals to 20.
 We even had a go at writing number sentences to support our findings.

 Phonics – Read Write Inc: